LukeGrahamLandry/franca/examples/README.md

 - c_bindgen: parses clang's ast to generate franca function signetures (cli:clang, lib:wuffs)
 - default_driver: a driver program that can be used to build other franca programs (cli:clang, cli:qbe)
 - compiler_gui: uses the compiler as a libary to display introspection about a program (lib:sokol, lib:dearimgui)
+- repl: a franca repl using the comptime jit.
+- count: counts the number of code lines in a franca file.